lucidrains/gigagan-pytorch/README.md

 * `GP` - Gradient Penalty
 * `SSL` - Auxiliary Reconstruction in Discriminator (from Lightweight GAN)

-A healthy run would have `G`, `MSG`, `D`, `MSD` with values hovering between `-10` to `10`, and usually staying pretty constant.
+A healthy run would have `G`, `MSG`, `D`, `MSD` with values hovering between `0` to `10`, and usually staying pretty constant.
 If at any time after 1k training steps these values persist at triple digits, that would mean something is wrong.
+It is ok for generator and discriminator values to occasionally dip negative, but it should swing back up to the range above.

-`GP` and `SSL` should be pushed towards `0`. `GP` can occasionally spike; I like to imagine it as the networks undergoing some phase shift.
+`GP` and `SSL` should be pushed towards `0`. `GP` can occasionally spike; I like to imagine it as the networks undergoing some epiphany

 ## Todo